When multiplying a binomial (an expression with two terms) by another binomial, we end up with four terms..

-Example 1: Integers – a simpler way to multiply
+Example 1: Integers – we can multiply integers using brackets.

 Let’s suppose the numbers are actually the length and width of a rectangle.